appwrite/rfc/020-phone-auth.md

 Possible providers for Adapters are [Twilio](https://twilio.com/) or [MessageBird](https://messagebird.com/).

+The implementation itself will be quite simple, since the API we are using usually only needs a single API call using an API key.

 <!--
 This is the technical portion of the RFC.
 Explain the design in sufficient detail keeping in mind the following: